 Teaching a child to find and identify letters is one of the most important steps in early literacy.
 Before children can read or write, they need to recognise each letter by sight — in books, on signs, and in their environment.
 The good news?
 With the right activities, this can be incredibly fun and engaging!

 Letter recognition — the ability to identify letters by name and shape — is a foundational literacy skill.
-According to research, children who develop strong letter recognition skills in preschool show significantly better reading outcomes in primary school.
+Research shows that children who develop strong letter recognition skills in preschool show significantly better reading outcomes in primary school.

 - Builds the foundation for phonics and reading